 We are learning valuable lessons on being nimble and collaborating in new ways, and this experience is driving us to become an even stronger and more resilient organization.

 We are contributing to COVID-19 relief efforts.

-The Bristol Myers Squibb Foundation has supported nearly 50 organizations in the U.S. and more than 150 organizations globally that care for patients and that support those on the frontlines of the COVID-19 response.
-In addition, the Foundation has contributed funding to support the work of more than 40 patient advocacy groups and professional societies.
-Bristol Myers Squibb is engaging with more than 250 patient and professional organizations to support research, education, and other efforts to benefit patients.
+The Bristol Myers Squibb Foundation supported nearly 50 organizations in the U.S. and more than 150 organizations globally that care for patients and that support those on the frontlines of the COVID-19 response.
+In addition, the Foundation contributed funding to support the work of more than 40 patient advocacy groups and professional societies.
+Bristol Myers Squibb engaged with more than 250 patient and professional organizations to support research, education, and other efforts to benefit patients.